+You are encouraged to upgrade your word processor's equation editor to the latest Windows version of MathType.
 Once you have installed MathType, please click this link to find instructions about how to use MathType to prepare formulas on your word processor: Formula Preparation Steps.

-Statics requires you to take two quizzes: a midterm review quiz and a final review quiz.
-Consult the course Calendar for the scheduling of these quizzes.
+Statics requires you to take two quizzes: a Midterm Review Quiz and a Final Review Quiz.
+Consult the Course Calendar for the scheduling of these quizzes.

-The quizzes are open-book.
+The quizzes are open book.
 You are also allowed to use any calculators and to refer to study notes and completed written assignments.

 If you are on a course extension and have not yet taken either quiz, you will need to arrange with your mentor a time to reschedule the quizzes.

-Please also note that Stage I of the quiz is time-limited.
+Please also note that Stage 1 of the quiz is time-limited.
 That means you only have the allotted time in which to complete it.
 If you exceed the time limit on the exam, you will be penalized by having two points deducted for every minute that you exceed the time limit.

 Statics requires you to take two examinations: a midterm and a final.
-Consult the course Calendar for the scheduling of these exams.
+Consult the Course Calendar for the scheduling of these exams.

-You may take the exam at any time during that week, but no later than midnight Saturday (eastern time).
+You may take the exam at any time during the week it is scheduled (see Course Calendar), but no later than midnight Saturday (eastern time).
 Remember to pace yourself; take the Stage I part of the exam early enough in the week to allow yourself enough time to complete Stage II of the exam by the deadline.